DenisParamount/destruct/README.md

 # DESTRUCT
-DESTRUCT is an NFT project based on the idea of 'life-span' for NFT's.
+DESTRUCT is a project based on the idea of 'life-span' for NFT's.
 Check out the video below to understand the concept.

 [![Watch the video](https://img.youtube.com/vi/krO8dXZs_PE/maxresdefault.jpg)](https://youtu.be/krO8dXZs_PE)